datacarpentry/semester-biology/materials/dplyr-joins.md

 plots <- read.csv("plots.csv")
 ```

+* In the Portal dataset
+    * `surveys`: information about individuals
+    * `species`: information about species
+    * `plots`: information about plots
+* If a species name changes we only need to change it in the `species` table

+#### Basic join

+* Connect tables using joins
+* To enable us to make these connections the tables need one or more columns that link them together
+* In the case of the Portal data there is one column that links the `surveys` and `species` tables, `species_id`
+* There is also one column that links the `surveys` and `plots` tables, `plot_id`

-* Now let's join the surveys and the species tables together
-* We'll use an "inner join"
+* Let's join the surveys and the species tables together using an "inner join"
 * To do this we use the `inner_join` function
 * It takes three arguments:
   * The first of the two tables we want to join